 This, however, has not stopped Copenhagen from developing and maintaining it’s culture that encompasses delicate beauty and recently, a great interest in the culinary arts.
-There is plenty to find in Copenhagen but if you’re going to Copenhagen on a culinary mission, then I suspect you would only need to spend most of your time around the Nørrebro district.
-Coffee shops, cafes and restaurant fill the streets with mouth-watering aromas of yummy culinary delights (take me back!).
+There is plenty to find in Copenhagen but if you’re going on a culinary mission, then I suspect you would only need to spend most of your time around the Nørrebro district.
+Coffee shops, cafes and restaurant fill the streets with mouth-watering aromas of delightful culinary delights.

 Getting familiar with surroundings:

 Jaegersborggade is a little village within the Nørrebro district that particularly celebrates such rumours.
-Its residents remind me a little of Berliners or in NY’s- Green Point.
-They are equally eco-friendly as they are artists and have a great sense of gastronomy and design.
+Its residents remind me a little of locals in Brooklyn/Greenpoint.
+They are equally eco-friendly as they are artistic and with a fantastic gastronomy and design scene.
 Not so much a hipster vibe, the village is cluttered with cute establishments ranging from antique shops to fancy restaurants and bars.

 Once you’ve checked in, you’re ready to explore.

 A little note about getting around: if you want to explore the city by foot- it is quite possible.
-On bike, you will find city bike stations scattered everywhere and is the preferred local mode of transport and surely the best way to explore as the locals would suggest.
+You can also find city bike stations scattered around the city and it is the preferred local mode of transport, personally the best way to explore as the locals would suggest.

 I will start with a few things to do when in Copenhagen by day.
 I head out first and look for my morning coffee.
 My husband is usually very particular about his coffee, so I made sure I did my research before listing these spots.
 Three places I recommend that understand the science of coffee making are the following: